 Keeping your website operating at peak performance isn’t easy.
 Software upgrades, SEO updates, security checks, server tests, and the addition of new products and services, etc. are just a few of the tasks that mean a webmaster’s job is never done.
+This guide will provide an in-depth overview of how to make your website inclusive.

 With online competition at an all-time high, the importance of creating a well-designed and easy-to-use website has never been greater.
 But if you’re a website manager, you know that already.
 What you may not know is how to boost your website’s traffic and conversion rate by making your website more accessible.

-Varying Access Needs
+Varying Accessibility Needs

 Your website may look great, but if it’s not accessible to people with a range of access needs, then you’ll never achieve optimum results.
 This includes making adjustments for internet users who struggle with disabilities including: